After being one-hit, Apaches need to win two straight

 Caleb Putnam (6-2) pitched well for TJC, going six innings while allowing four hits and two runs.
 He struck out nine and walked three.
 Tom Symonds was on the hill in the seventh inning, giving up two hits and two runs (1 earned) while striking out two and walking two.
 Clayton Kelley hurled the eighth and ninth innings, allowing three hits and three runs (2 earned).
 He struck out four and walked three.

 Ruben Daveport led the Cougars' offense with three singles, including reaching on two bunts.
 He had two RBIs and scored two runs.
-Adding hits for CBC were
+Adding singles and RBIs for CBC were JB Trees, Ruben Sepulveda, Eric Martinez and Zach Seigrist.
+Other Cougars earning hits were Kane Mendietta and Isaiah Aguilar.

 ---